wireapp/wire-server/README.md

 ### How to run integration tests

-Integration tests require all of the haskell services (brig,galley,cannon,gundeck,proxy,cargohold,spar) to be correctly configured and running, before being able to execute e.g. the `brig-integration` binary.
+Integration tests require all of the haskell services (brig, galley, cannon, gundeck, proxy, cargohold, spar) to be correctly configured and running, before being able to execute e.g. the `brig-integration` binary.
 This requires most of the deployment dependencies as seen in the architecture diagram to also be available:

 - Required internal dependencies:
     - cassandra (with the correct schema)